xevz/guile-tap/README.md

 # guile-tap example

 **guile-tap.scm** is a simple drop-in library for unit-testing programs developed with [GNU Guile](http://www.gnu.org/software/guile/).
 It implements the [Test Anything Protocol (TAP)](https://testanything.org/).
+*guile-tap* is very minimalistic.
+You might prefer to use Mathieu Lirzin's new SRFI-64 Automake TAP integration (see [wedesoft/guile-testing](https://github.com/wedesoft/guile-testing) for an example on how to use it).

 You can try out the example test script which uses [guile-tap.scm](guile-tap.scm) as follows: